-Configuring Timeline Markings
+Configuring the Timeline

 Central to any timeline is how it lays out, labels, and divides time.
 Your document may span days, centuries, or anything in between, so TimeStory lets you easily configure and scale your timelines.